-There is no denying that Ube is a city with art pulsing through its veins.
-Playing host to the internationally-renowned ‘Ube Biennale’ sculpture competition every second year, the city’s links to the art world date back to 1961, when local residents sought to beautify their heavily industrialised, war-torn area with sculptures carved by artists living across Japan.
+There is no denying that Ube is a city of art that pulses through its veins.
+Playing host to the internationally-renowned ‘Ube Biennale’ sculpture competition every two years, the city’s links to the art world date back of 1961, when local residents sought to beautify their heavily industrialized, war-torn area with sculptures carved by artists living across Japan.

-Today, the most people who think of Ube will think about the Biennale, but there is another, traditional artistic side to the city just waiting to be discovered – a circuit of artisans and craftsmen preserving and continuing crafts that have existed for hundreds of years.
+Today, most people who think of Ube will think about the Biennale.
+There is another traditional and artistic side to this city of art just waiting to be discovered – a circuit of artisans and craftsmen preserving and continuing crafts that have existed for hundreds of years.

-To achieve the necessary level of skill and experience for selecting and mining Akama stones, it is said that an artisan requires at least ten years of dedicated study and training.
-Cutting, carving and polishing the inkstone is also an incredibly intricate practice, relying on special techniques and a variety of chisels to create the finished product.
+To achieve the necessary level of skill and experience for selecting and mining Akama stones, an artisan requires at least ten years of dedicated study and training.
+Cutting, carving, and polishing the inkstone is also an incredibly intricate practice, relying on special techniques and a variety of chisels to create the finished product.

 At another workshop located in the post-town of Funaki, within Ube, three generations of the Tamashige family work to craft Koto, the traditional instrument often referred to as the “Japanese harp”.
 Typically featuring 13 strings strung across 13 bridges, the Koto is traditionally played while sitting on the floor and using a combination of plectra and uncovered fingers to generate an iconic sound easily synonymous with Japanese culture.

 Just as with the Akama Suzuri inkstone, a Koto is only as good as the materials used to craft it.
 Different wood types greatly influence the sound that the instrument produces, as do the shape of the Koto itself and the placement of the bridges positioned across it to hold up its strings.